code-check/challenge-helloworld/README.md

 Make sure the file you clicked is open in the editor.
 You can open specified files by clicking on their link or you can open a file from the project tree on the left menu of the editor.

 ### 2-2.
-Confirm the requirements in the README
+Confirm the requirements
-In any challenge, the requirements of the challenge will be  introduced like this:
+In any challenge, the requirements of the challenge will be  introduced like this in the README:

 ```
 The Mission: